strand/make.bettermistak.es/source/resume/index.markdown

 ### Profile

-I develop and teach with a focus on writing maintainable, flexible, and reusable code.
+I develop and teach with a focus on writing maintainable, flexible, and reusable code for web applications.

 ### Work Experience